dinhanhthi/dinhanhthi.com/README.md

 🧡 If what I do is helpful to you for some reason, please consider [supporting me](https://dinhanhthi.com/support-me/).
 Thank you!

-> 🪖 If you prefer not to spend time on reading, I can duplicate my site for you at a **cost of $40**.
-We can discuss this over a call if you prefer.
-Please note that this is **a one-time service** and does not include ongoing maintenance.
-If you're interested, please [email me](me@dinhanhthi.com).
+> 🪖 If you’d rather not spend time reading and setting things up yourself, I can duplicate my site for you for **$50**.
+This fee just covers the time it takes me to do it—**I’m not making a profit from this**.
+I do encourage you to create your own site using [the blog post](https://dinhanhthi.com/note/how-i-create-this-site) and code in my repositories!
+It’s a great learning experience.
+Please note that this is a **one-time service** and doesn’t include ongoing maintenance.
+If you’re interested, feel free to [email me](me@dinhanhthi.com).

 ## Previous versions